DUTIES: Essential duties and responsibilities include, but are not limited to:

 • Using, structuring, and managing time effectively

-• Understanding, following, and carrying out written and oral instructions
+• Understanding, following and carrying out written and oral instructions

-• Communicating effectively with direct reports, parents and children
+• Communicating effectively with others

 • Proper English grammar and usage